All the Feels (song)

 "All the Feels" is a song recorded by Swedish singer Renaida.
 The song was released as a digital download in Sweden on 3 February 2018 and peaked at number 17 on the Swedish Singles Chart.
-It participated in Melodifestivalen 2018 and qualified to andra chansen from the first semi-final on 3 February 2018.
-It was written by Laurell Barker, Jon Hällgren, Peter Barringer, Lukas Hällgren.
+It participated in Melodifestivalen 2018 and qualified to Andra chansen (second chance round) from the first semi-final on 3 February 2018.
+It placed ninth in the overall competition, out of the 12 finalists.
+It was written by Laurell Barker, Jon Hällgren, Peter Barringer, and Lukas Hällgren.